 - Tencent Holdings followed in third with 52.
 GDS.

-- Another leading data centre operator, was ranked fourth with a score of 48.
+- Another leading data center operator was ranked fourth with a score of 48.

-- Search-engine specialist Baidu in fifth with 46.
+- Search-engine specialist Baidu is in fifth with 46.

 Chinese tech giants can take the lead in helping the country break free from fossil fuel addiction, which the government has said it is committed to doing.